 This was no small feat.
 In an era obsessed with title and national honor, even handling the thorny problem of multiple kings, an emperor, etc. required settling on acceptable terminology.
 For instance, the Spanish Ambassador was representing Phillip IV included among his many, many, titles was King of Portugal and Catalonia.
 The same territories that were now in open revolt, and in the case of Portugal actually enjoyed official recognition by France, Sweden, and the United Provinces.
 Merely by entering the room and rattling off their titles the ambassadors were stomping on a minefield.
 Just as thorny was the recognition of less imperial titles, like the Dutch Republic.
 Almost by necessity a shorthand set of honorifics had to be hammered out on the fly to avoid a diplomatic crisis every time someone rose to make a statement.

-There are countless reasons for the dithering.
+Even with the titles resolved, countless obstacles ensured Westphalia’s negotiations would drag on for years.
 Some were practical.
 A favored delaying tactic among these representatives was writing home for instructions, then waiting as long as five weeks for a note back.
 There was also the issue of when each nation agreed to negotiate.
 Though Westphalia was open for business in 1643, most delegations did not arrive until 1644.
 The Dutch would not bother showing up until 1646 (our cover image this post), after they had sorted their internal politics on the matter.
 Some were subjective.
 Who was even to blame for starting this entire mess was still considered an open question.

 But most of excuses for the delay boil down to the realist game every nation was now playing.
 The war had been expensive and exhausting for everyone, but no one had been dealt the knockout punch that necessitated unconditional surrender.
 Granted, the Hapsburgs seemed to be teetering that way, but each campaigning season usually gave them some thread of hope they could cling to.
 As a result each time a nation was at a military low ebb they would bid for time so they could use a victory in the field to strengthen their hand at the table.
 The true masters of this were the French, who were able to leverage Swedish victories to compensate for their own shortcomings.
 Their added relationship with the ever present Maximilian of Bavaria also allowed them to pressure the imperial side through him when Bavaria was threatened.